-4.1 The design process (including the approval of detailed plans, applications for planning permission, building permits, ...) must comply with the procedures foreseen in the Member States in which the house is to be built.
-This Decision on Attestation of Conformity in view of the CE Marking of the kits does not amend this process in any way.
+4.1 The design process (including the approval of detailed plans, applications for planning permission, building permits, ...) must comply with the procedures foreseen in the Member States in which the building is to be built.
+This Decision on Attestation of Conformity in view of the CE marking of the building units does not amend this process in any way.

-The completed building (the works) must comply with the building regulations (regulations on works) applicable in the Member States in which the house is to be constructed.
+The completed building (the works) must comply with the building regulations (regulations on works) applicable in the Member States in which the building is to be constructed.
 The procedures foreseen in that Member State for demonstrating compliance with the building regulations must also be followed by the entity held responsible for this act.
-This Decision on Attestation of Conformity in view of the CE Marking of the kits does not amend this process in any way.
+This Decision on Attestation of Conformity in view of the CE marking of the building units does not amend this process in any way.